uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/hbmv.rst

       zero.

    alpha
       Scaling factor for the matrix-vector product.
+See :ref:`value_or_pointer` for more details.

    a
       Pointer to the input matrix ``A``.
 The array holding input